gabicantarini/barber-shop/README.md

-## Project overview <a name="id01">Rank App</a>
+## Project overview <a name="id01">Barbershop App</a>

-This is a marketplace Barbershop application web to publish gourmet cuts.
+This is a Barbershop application web to publish gourmet cuts.
 The pages for this application are:

 - homepage.
 - products.